steven851007/XcodeMergeDriver/README.md

 - `%O`: the file name containing the **common ancestor** (base) version
 - `%B`: the file name containing the **other** version

-The order of the parameters is important.
+The order of the parameters is essential.
 You can read more about how to define a custom merge driver in the [official documentation](https://git-scm.com/docs/gitattributes#_defining_a_custom_merge_driver)

 3: Update the .gitattributes file